Manuel123cool/tutorials/SwiftUI/main.md

 ```
 List takes each view as one row, you can combined views into container for multible views into one row.

+You can make with navigation: a destination page, for seeing (for example) more details of the row element.

 Modifier:
 * listRowBackground(View)
   * listRowBackground(Color.green)